pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes.md

 ### History and Origin:

 The Isranian Wastes' history is shrouded in mystery with tales of hidden cities, ancient civilizations, and divine battles shaping the landscape.
-The massive monument of [Zarinesh's Hand](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CRegions/Zarinesh%27s%20Hand) serves as a constant reminder of the deity who lost it during [The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering), an event that has left its mark on both the land and its inhabitants.
+The massive monument of [Zarineshs Hand](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CRegions/Zarineshs%20Hand) serves as a constant reminder of the deity who lost it during [The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering), an event that has left its mark on both the land and its inhabitants.

 It is believed that an underground network connecting key locations within Isranian Wastes exists, hinting at a deeper connection between the scattered settlements and nomadic tribes that dwell within this desolate land.